featurecat/lizzie/README.md

 [release](https://github.com/featurecat/lizzie/releases/tag/0.5).

-The first run may take a while because Leela Zero needs to set up the OpenCL tunings and download the latest network if it is not present.
+The first run may take a while because Leela Zero needs to set up the OpenCL tunings.
 Just hang tight, and wait for it to finish, then you will see Leela Zero's analysis displayed on the board.
 Feel free to supply your own tunings, as this will speed up the process.
 Do this by copying any `leelaz_opencl_tuning` file you have into the directory.